Man grows a marijuana garden near the Hong River

 Image credit: Hanoimoi

-This garden is grown on a land measuring 3,000 square meters, housing hundreds of marijuana plants and dry cannabis.
+This garden was grown on a piece of land measuring 3,000 square meters, housing hundreds of marijuana plants and dry cannabis.

 The marijuana garden